-All necessary costs related to the purchase or the construction of a building are debited to the Buildings account.
-When a building is purchased, such costs include the purchase price, closing costs (attorney's fees, title insurance, etc.), and broker's commission.
+All necessary costs related to the purchase or construction of a building are debited to the Buildings account.
+When a building is purchased, such costs include the purchase price, closing costs (attorney's fees, title insurance, etc.) and broker's commission.
 Costs to make the building ready for its intended use include expenditures for remodeling and replacing or repairing the roof, floors, electrical wiring, and plumbing.

 When a new building is constructed, cost consists of the contract price plus payments for architects' fees, building permits, and excavation costs.
 Also, interest costs incurred to finance the project are included when a significant period of time is required to get the building ready for use.
 These interest costs are considered as necessary as materials and labor.
-The inclusion of interest costs is about asset valuation.
-Most companies in the United Kingdom make revaluations to fair value when they believe fair value is more relevant.
-Other countries that permit revaluations are Switzerland and the Netherlands.
+The inclusion of interest costs is limited to the construction period, however.
+When construction has been completed, subsequent interest payments on funds borrowed to finance the construction are debited to Interest Expense.